 - information about the study population, exposure assessment method, study design, results, and analyses of ethnic minority populations, early life exposures, or interactions with inherited genes.

 - assessments of the study's strengths and weaknesses, and

 - interpretation of the study's results

 Articles are searchable by topic.
 In addition, the database includes about 50 citations to review articles, methods papers, and exposure assessments that aid in interpreting the primary research.
-The database includes studies of environmental pollutants published through June 2006 and in other topic areas through May 2005.
-Review methods are described in the review articles published in Cancer, as listed to the left.
+The database includes studies of environmental pollutants published through June 2016 and in other topic areas through May 2005.